Pilot Scholarship Impact Hub

 The pilot will focus on three concepts relating to Scholarships in sub-Saharan Africa:

-We will identify the most effective programmes, look at their models in detail and identify their key success factors from scholarship selection to graduation and beyond.
+contact the top 50 providers to look at their models in detail and identify their key success factors from scholarship selection to graduation and beyond.

 We want to produce hard compelling evidence to use to start developing practical ways to help change.

-We will reinforce this with practical resources, including digital toolkits and learning resources for students, funders and deliverers at all stages of the process – from application, to study, to finding decent work as well as starting up/managing a scholarship programme.
+We will reinforce this with practical resources, including digital toolkits and learning resources for students, funders and deliverers at all stages of the process – from application, to study, to finding decent work as well as starting up or managing a scholarship programme.

 Building the knowledge and capabilities to do this and delivering at small scale is an important step towards creating a sustainable Scholarship Impact Hub.